antononcube/Raku-ML-NLPTemplateEngine/README-work.md

 3. Can generate code for different programming languages and related software packages

 The points above are given in order of importance; the most important are placed first.

+### Reliability of results

+One of the main reasons to re-implement the WL NLP-TE, [AAr1, AAp1], into Raku is to have a more robust way of utilizing LLMs to generate code.
+That goal is more or less achieved with this package, but YMMV -- if incomplete or wrong results are obtained run the NLP-TE with different LLM parameter settings or different LLMs.

 ------